Hakimbek/my-spring-boot-notes/2_Project_Components/Dependency_Management/README.md

 </parent>
 ```

+### Note
-> Note: In the above dependency, we have specified only the Spring Boot version.
+In the above dependency, we have specified only the Spring Boot version.
 If we want to add additional starters, simply remove the `<version>` tag.
 Similarly, we can also override the individual dependency by overriding a property in our project.

 For example, if we want to add another dependency with the same artifact that we have injected already, inject that dependency again inside the `<properties>` tag to override the previous one.